izackp/Mopix/README.md

  - Knowing the next few frames of an animation would help interpolation if any.

  but it sounds like a lot of work

+#### Seperation between Logic, Drawing, and UI

+Maybe inheritance will work to seperate entity drawing and logic behaviors?

+SpaceShip
+  - Stats (hp, speed, etc)
+  - CollisionBox
+  - MoveToTheSun

+  static initializeBuilder(isRendering)
+  static buildSpaceShip() -> SpaceShip //What if we need a drawable?

+SpaceShipDrawable: SpaceShip
+  - Sprite
+  - Draw behavior
+  - if (hp < 20) drawSmoke()

+If we need performance we can still make a chunked pool of the specific entity.

+Scene:
+   if (rendering) SpaceShipDrawable else SpaceShip

+What if we had a spaceship spawner?

+hmmm
+I feel like we could use #ifdefs to seperate the drawing and the logic.
+At least as a temporary solution.
+Anything else will require some sort of indirection.

+Thoooo I would to treat pieces of entities as hardwired components.
+More importantly..
+Nevermind all this.
+I'm just going to get it working then figure it out afterwards